Looking for a Whalesync alternative?

 No. Sync2Sheets is Notion to Google Sheets specifically.
 For Notion to Airtable, Webflow, or Postgres, stay with Whalesync for those flows.

-What happens if I edit a cell in Sheets that isn't marked editable?
+What happens if I edit a cell in Sheets on a Notion-to-Sheets column?

 Your edit stays in Sheets until the next sync, then Notion's current value overwrites it.
-Notion is the default source of truth unless you opt a column into editable mode.
+If you want a column to accept Sheets-side edits, set it to Sheets to Notion or Both ways from the column picker.

 Ready to switch from Whalesync?